Groupoid sheaves as quantale sheaves: Groupoid sheaves as Hilbert modules

-From \cite[Theorem 4.1]{HS2}, which applies to modular quantal frames, and hence also to inverse quantal frames, it follows that a left $Q$-module is a $Q$-sheaf with respect to at most one inner product.
-Hence, being a $Q$-sheaf is a property rather than extra structure.
-Similarly, being an \'etale $Q$-locale is a property, and the results that we have just obtained show that the two properties coincide.
+From \cite[Theorem 4.1]{HS2}, which applies to modular quantal frames, and hence also to inverse quantal frames (\cf\ \ref{thm:iqfaremod}), it follows that if $Q$ is an inverse quantal frame then a left $Q$-module is a complete Hilbert $Q$-module with respect to at most one inner product.
+Hence, being such a module is a property rather than extra structure.
+Similarly, being a $Q$-sheaf is a property, and the results that we have just obtained show that the two properties coincide.